 About:The George V. Voinovich Bridge replaces the old Innerbelt Bridge and is the third-generation river crossing at this location.
 It is a vital link into downtown Cleveland, spanning the Cuyahoga River on Interstate 90.
 Serving 140,000 motorists each day, it provides access to jobs, sports complexes, restaurants and more.

-ODOT is in the midst of replacing the 1959 “Pratt Deck Truss” bridge with two, nearly identical spans – the first designed to carry westbound traffic, the second to carry eastbound traffic.
+The 1959 “Pratt Deck Truss” bridge has been replaced with two, nearly identical spans – the one designed to carry westbound traffic, the second to carry eastbound traffic.

 Replacement of the bridge is vital to the success of moving people in and out of downtown Cleveland now and in the future.
 It will enhance capacity, bolster our economy and ensure the safety of motorists.
-The first of the pair is now open and temporarily carrying traffic in both directions until completion of the second new bridge.
+Both new bridges are now open to traffic and by late-October 2016 they will be fully open to five lanes in each direction.

 In the meantime, during the spring of 2009, ODOT announced plans to construct a new westbound bridge - the first of a pair to replace the aging structure - utilizing stimulus funds made available through the American Recovery and Reinvestment Act.

 Building a New Westbound Bridge (The First of Two NEW Bridges):A ceremonial groundbreaking for the first new bridge was held in May 2011 and the bridge was opened in its entirety in November 2013.
 More than just a bridge, the westbound bridge project was the largest in ODOT’s history and employed as many as 500 people.
 The project earned national attention as one of the top 10 bridges in the nation and was featured on the cover of “Roads & Bridges” magazine in 2012.
 The $293 million project also received the “Environmental Excellence Award” from FHWA for its leadership and sustainability efforts.